-For the Options granted under the Plan, Privia used a Black-Scholes option pricing model to determine the fair value.
+For the Options granted under the 2021 Omnibus Incentive Plan, Privia used a Black-Scholes option pricing model to determine the fair value.
 Option valuation models require several inputs, such as the expected stock price volatility, the fair value of the stock, the risk free rate, the expected term of the award and the dividend yield.
 Below outlines the assumptions used in the Black-Scholes modeling and calculation of the option fair value.

 - Volatility The Company determines volatility based on the historical stock volatilities of a group of publicly listed guideline companies over a period equal to the expected terms of the options, as the Company does not have sufficient trading history to determine the volatility of the Company's common stock. - Fair value of common stock Prior to the IPO in April 2021, the Company estimated the fair value of the Company's common stock using various valuation methodologies, including valuation analyses performed by third-party valuation firms.
 After the IPO, the Company used the publicly quoted price as the fair value of the Company's common stock. - Risk-free interest rate The Company bases the risk-free interest rate used in the Black-Scholes option-pricing model on the implied yield available on U.S. Treasury zero-coupon issues with an equivalent expected term of the options for each option group. - Expected term The expected term represents the period that the Company's stock-based awards are expected to be outstanding.
-The expected term assumption is based on the simplified method in which the expected term is equal to the average of the stock-based award's weighted-average vesting period and its contractual term.
-The Company expects to continue using the simplified method until sufficient information about historical behavior is available.

-• Dividend yield - The Company has not declared or paid any cash dividend and does not currently plan to pay a cash dividend in the foreseeable future.
+The expected term assumption is based on the simplified method in which the expected term is equal to the average of the stock-based award's weightedaverage vesting period and its contractual term.
+The Company expects to continue using the simplified method until sufficient information about historical behavior is available. - Dividend yield The Company has not declared or paid any cash dividend and do not currently plan to pay a cash dividend in the foreseeable future.
 Consequently, the Company used an expected dividend yield of zero.

-The Company estimated the fair value of stock option grants using a Black-Scholes option pricing model with the following assumptions presented on a weighted-average basis (no stock options granted for the year ended December 31, 2023):
+The Company estimated the fair value of stock option grants using a Black-Scholes option pricing model with the following assumptions presented on a weighted-average basis:

-For the Year Ended December 31,
+For the Years Ended D ecember 31,

-2022
+2022 2021

-Expected term in years 6.25 Years
+Expected term in years 6.25 years 6.50 Years

-Expected stock price volatility 44.0%
+Expected stock price volatility 44.0 % 40.2 %

-Risk-Free interest rate 2.4%
+Risk-Free interest rate 2.4 % 1.2 %

-Expected dividend yield %
+Expected dividend yield - %